oranenj/repmgr/docs/README.md

 We recommend installing `repmgr` using the available packages for your system.

-- RedHat/CentOS: RPM packages for `repmgr` are available via Yum throug the PostgreSQL Global Development Group RPM repository ( http://yum.postgresql.org/ ).
+- RedHat/CentOS: RPM packages for `repmgr` are available via Yum through the PostgreSQL Global Development Group RPM repository ( http://yum.postgresql.org/ ).
   You need to follow the instructions for your distribution (RedHat, CentOS, Fedora, etc.) and architecture as detailed at yum.postgresql.org.